Panama – The Canal and Beyond

 We arrived in Panama City via a flight that transited through an extremely cold Atlanta.
 The first few months of the year are some of the best to visit Central America, in that it is the dry season and also it is less hot than in the northern hemisphere summer months.
+Panama, is an ideal starting location for a journey through Central America, our journey took us overland from Panama through to Guatemala.
+The Panama Canal is awe inspiring even for those not into engineering masterpieces.
+In addition Panama is so much more than just the Canal, with the well preserved Casco Viejo in Panama City and away from the City unspoiled landscapes, coffee fincas and attractive highland towns.

-Panama City
+Panama City and Casco Viejo

 Panama City is really a city in two parts, the modern Panama full of tall skyscrapers of glass fronted offices and apartment blocks and the old city, which is now a UNESCO World Heritage Site.
 The modern Panama economy of international finance and shipping has created one of Latin America’s wealthiest cities, which compares with many European countries.
 However, the old city centre retains all its old charm of small colourful buildings dating back to the old colonial times.
-The UNESCO World Heritage Status has led to most of the buildings in the old centre being cleaned up, renovated etc., many into boutique hotels, restaurants, bars etc. The process is on going as more and more properties are renovated, often with the consequence of the existing owners being priced out and then moving out into more affordable parts of the city.
+The UNESCO World Heritage Status has led to most of the buildings in the old centre being cleaned up, renovated etc., many into boutique hotels, restaurants, bars etc. The process is on going, as more and more properties are renovated, often with the consequence of the existing owners being priced out and then moving out into more affordable parts of the city.
 Police patrol the old city in large numbers, there are also a number of government buildings there too, and the city feels very safe by Latin American standards.

-Catedral Basílica Metropolitana Santa María La Antigua
+Catedral Basílica Metropolitana Santa María La Antigua, French Embassy, Casco Viejo, Panama

 At night, the old city’s bars and restaurants fill up with both young Panamanians and tourists.
-There are also many microbreweries in Panama, particularly fun is La Rana Dorada, or golden frog which serves a variety of craft beers a bar snacks to go with the beer.
+There are also many microbreweries in Panama, particularly fun is La Rana Dorada, or golden frog which serves a variety of craft beers and bar snacks to go with the beer.
 There is a good restaurant scene, though for some of the better ones it is important to book ahead.
 We had a particularly good meal at the Spanish restaurant Santa Rita, not cheap but tasty and interesting food.

 Nearby is the fish market, which also contains many restaurants, all serving basic local fish dishes.
-Fine dining it is not but the fish is fresh, large and simply cooked.
+Fine dining it is not, but the fish is fresh, large and simply cooked.
 Lots of locals eat there, so lunch times may be better, and the food is excellent value.

-Fishing Boats by the Fish Market, Panama City
+Fish Market, Panama City

 The principal churches, in particular the cathedral – Catedral Basílica Metropolitana Santa María La Antigua, has been lavishly restored, so much so that some of the stone carvings look brand new.
-Other churches are not quite so pristine, but have also been renovated.
+Other churches are not quite so pristine but have also been renovated.
 The altar piece, Altar de Oro, in the Iglesia de San José has a particularly interesting story in how the local priest protected it from the English pirate Morgan by disguising it by painting it black and telling him that it was stolen by another pirate and convinced Morgan to donate for its replacement.
 Today it is fully restored with its secret cabinet for the cross, which is opened on special holy festivals.

 The old town was originally walled, but many of the stones in the walls have long since gone, mainly reused to protect buildings from the sea.
-However the walls on the Pacific Ocean side still stand and offer great views of all the ships waiting to go into the Canal, as well as offering nesting sites for local pelicans and other sea birds.
-By these wall is the rather elegant French Embassy, together with a memorial to the many French workers who died in the first attempt to build the Panama Canal.
+However, the walls on the Pacific Ocean side still stand and offer great views of all the ships waiting to go into the Canal, as well as offering nesting sites for local pelicans and other sea birds.
+By these walls is the rather elegant French Embassy, together with a memorial to the many French workers who died in the first attempt to build the Panama Canal.

-Also there is the Instituto Nacional de Cultura, which James Bond fans will recognise as the hotel in La Paz in the film A Quantum of Solace.
-Further round the bay is the old Officers Mess used by General Noriega and his troops – it was destroyed in the counter coup to restore Panamanian democracy, but has now been fully restored as an up market hotel.
+Also, there is the Instituto Nacional de Cultura, which James Bond fans will recognise as the hotel in La Paz in the film A Quantum of Solace.
+Further round the bay is the old Officers Mess used by General Noriega and his troops – it was destroyed in the counter coup to restore Panamanian democracy but has now been fully restored as an up market hotel.

 Old Officer’s Mess, Panama City

 We stayed in the Magnolia Inn, just behind the cathedral.
 It is a lovely hostel with a well equipped lounge and kitchen that guests use.
-The upper floor rooms are well appointed and and offer great skyline views of the city.
+The upper floor rooms are well appointed and offer great skyline views of the city.

 About 20 or kilometres out of the city is the Miraflores Visitor Centre, where you can observe at close quarters the operation of the Panama Canal.
 You will need to time your visit to coincide with the tides etc. as it is only at certain times of the day that ships can pass through the canal.
 Intense security over the canal means that it is not really possible to see the locks of the intimate workings of the canal other than at the Visitor Centre.
 It is a simple Uber ride from the City to the Visitors Centre.